Jaspreet1711/Air-Pollutant-Prediction-Delhi/README.md

 # Air-Pollutants-Forecasting-&-Prediction-Delhi
 Brief: Time Series Forecasting and Cross Section Prediction of PM2.5 and PM10 in Delhi

+## Snapshot of live Dashboard
+It is made using power bi which daily gets update.
+Power BI is connected with Firebase DB where all the data gets regularly stored using Selenium Web Scraper on Cron Job deployed on GCP.

 ### Below Image Represents time series forecating backtesting using deep learning model.
 ![TS plot](https://github.com/Jaspreet1711/Air-Pollutant-Prediction-Delhi/blob/main/5.%20Model%20Evaluation/Time_Series_PM2.5/TransdormerModel_Results_Monthly_Viz.png)